jrosen48/utk-homepage/content/post/2022-11-12-a-little-review-of-a-hearbreak-at-wounded-knee/index.md

 ---
-title: A little review of A Heartbreak at Wounded Knee
+title: Not defeated, still living: A little review of A Heartbreak at Wounded Knee
 author: ''
 date: '2022-11-12'
 slug: a-little-review-of-a-heartbreak-at-wounded-knee